 This post may contain affiliate links.
 Please see our disclosure policy.

-My son and I tackled a big project this summer.
-We had a vision to create a cool, shady spot under the trees for a small table and chairs.
+My son and I tackled a big project several summers ago.
+We had a vision to create a cool, shady hidden garden under the trees for a small table and chairs.

 The location was in a wild, overgrown area of the south side of the house that had always been a jumble of weeds and vines and bushes and sapling trees.
-Here’s the “before” photo:
+The space was completely unusable, and here’s the “before” photo:

 Later, we dug and cut and yanked out smaller stumps and roots.
 I spent many hours on my knees hacking at the hard clay soil, and began to sense a spiritual parallel.

-So I started praying and asked God to clear out the deadwood and weedy, overgrown places in my heart.
-I asked for help to let go of some things that still weighed on me, and asked for healing of past hurts and disappointments.
+So I prayed for clearing of my own “deadwood,” and the weedy, overgrown places in my heart.
+I asked for help to let go of some things that weighed on me, and asked for healing of past hurts and disappointments.

 At one especially difficult point during this time of hacking and introspection, the ground was so hard I felt like there must be a brick beneath my spade.
 And guess what?